stackbit-projects/mapmyhospitalapp-5bf17/content/pages/index.md

         media_width: fifty
       - title: Comprehensive Task List
         subtitle: Always be in control
-        content: >-
+        content: >
-          We all have stuff to do all the time: Work tasks, calls to make, groceries to buy and dry cleaning to pick up.
+          Doctors have stuff to do all the time: see patients, do tests, write prescriptions, keep up to date with the latest trends.
 Get all your tasks in one place for easy management.
         actions:
           - label: Take a look
             url: /pricing